Annual 100 mile walk

 - Route descriptions for previous events, together with the results and the certificates have been archived here.
 Badges awarded can be viewed here.

-The 100 mile event is also amusingly described in ‘Out On Your Feet; The Hallucinatory World of Hundred-Mile Walking’ by Julie Welch available from the LDWA shop.
+The 100 mile event is also amusingly described in ‘Out On Your Feet; The Hallucinatory World of Hundred-Mile Walking’ by Julie Welch.
 First timers may find it best to read it after they have completed their first 100 miles.
+It's available from the LDWA shop as a hardback book at £13 post-paid or from our Amazon link with a Kindle edition now available at much lower cost (go to the Amazon page and select either the hardback or the Kindle option).